Ander Astralaga

-Ander Astralaga Aranguren (born 3 March 2004) is a Spanish professional footballer who plays as a goalkeeper for Segunda División club Granada, on loan from La Liga club Barcelona.
+Ander Astralaga Aranguren (born 3 March 2004) is a Spanish professional footballer who plays as a goalkeeper for Atlético Madrileño.

 Club career

 Born in Berango, Biscay, Basque Country, Astralaga started his career with local club Karabigane FT.
 In 2014, he moved to Athletic Bilbao's youth academy.
 In the summer of 2018 Astralaga came to La Masia and joined the U16 team.
 There he continued to grow and, through the team's youth system, he played his first match for Barça Atlètic against Betis Deportivo on 27 March 2022.

 On 28 January 2023 Astralaga was for the first time included in the match day squad against Girona FC.
 In April 2023 he reached an agreement with FC Barcelona to extend his contract until June 2025.
 In the final game of 2023, on 22 December in Dallas, he made his unofficial senior team debut during a friendly against Club America.

 On 29 June 2025, Astralaga was loaned to Segunda División side Granada for one year.
+At the end of his loan spell, Barcelona allowed Astralaga's contract to expire.

+On 23 July 2026, following the expiration of his contract at Barcelona, Astralaga signed with Atlético Madrileño on a two-year deal.